DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 ### WindowsOsInfo
 * WindowsOsInfo `object`: Information about a Windows OS.
   * windowsOsState `string` (values: NonSysprepped, SysprepRequested, SysprepApplied): The state of the Windows OS (i.e. NonSysprepped, SysprepRequested, SysprepApplied).

+### WindowsOsInfoFragment
+* WindowsOsInfoFragment `object`: Information about a Windows OS.
+  * windowsOsState `string` (values: NonSysprepped, SysprepRequested, SysprepApplied): The state of the Windows OS (i.e. NonSysprepped, SysprepRequested, SysprepApplied).